York TL9E Review

 York built the TL9E to provide lasting and reliable winter comfort for many years, and that’s why it’s equipped with a dependable hot surface ignition.
 This is a more reliable electronic burner that doesn’t waste fuel, unlike a pilot light, which is always burning and can go out, preventing the furnace from producing heat.

-Something else that’s great about the TL9E is the design of the primary and secondary heat exchangers.
+What's more, every York high-efficiency furnace comes with a primary and secondary heat exchanger.
 These are made with stainless steel to prevent corrosion, and their tubular design means they can withstand high heat and high pressure, and they're easy to maintain.

 Beyond that, the TL9E has also been engineered for easy installation, peak performance, excellent energy efficiency, low emissions, and reduced air leakage.